jimmyoxes/Impact-of-Natural-Disasters-on-the-SP500-using-LSTM/README.md

 Train-Validation-Test Split
 •	The dataset is split into training, validation, and test sets.
 •	Features and labels are separated accordingly.
+.
+Label selected is Close, and the features selected were natural disaster types and the stock features excluding Close.

 ## Model Architecture